Klosmi/html-basics/JS-basic.md

 ```
 So `extends` use the constructor of the "parent" class __if it doesn't find a constructor on the "child" class__.

-*If `extends` find a method on the "child" class with the same name as in the "pparent" class, the "child" class's methods will run.*
+*If `extends` find a method on the "child" class with the same name as in the "parent" class, the "child" class's methods will run.*
 eg.:
 ```
 class Pets {